civol/HDLRuby/README.md

 corresponding construct of the included system is still present, but is not directly accessible even if exported, they are said to be shadowed.

-In order to access to its shadowed signals or instances, a system must be casted to the relevant included system using the `as` operator as follows:
+In order to access to the shadowed signals or instances, a system must be reinterpreted as the relevant parent system using the `as` operator as follows:
 `as(system)`.

-For example the in following examples, signal `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but is accessed using the `as` operator.
+For example, in the following code signal `db` of system `dff_db` is shadowed by signal `db` of system `dff_shadow`, but is accessed using the `as` operator.

 ```ruby
 system :dff_db do